Beta Pictoris b

 Beta Pictoris b (abbreviated as β Pic b) is an exoplanet orbiting the young debris disk, A-type main sequence star, Beta Pictoris located approximately 63 light-years (19.4 parsecs, or 6×10^14 km) away from Earth in the constellation of Pictor.
-It has a mass of around 13 Jupiter masses and a radius that's around 46% larger than Jupiter's.
-It orbits at 9 AU from Beta Pictoris, which is about 3.5 times farther than the orbit of Beta Pictoris c.
-It orbits close to the plane of the debris disk orbiting the star, with a low eccentricity and a period of 20–21 years.
+It has a mass of around 10 Jupiter masses and a radius some 37% to 68% larger than Jupiter's.
+It orbits at 10 AU from Beta Pictoris, which is about 3.7 times farther than the orbit of Beta Pictoris c.
+It orbits close to the plane of the debris disk orbiting the star, with a low eccentricity and a period of 23.77 years.